cloudydaiyz/find-it/README.md

-# game-center
+# vulture
-Gaming Center for cloudydaiyz.com.
+Scavenger hunt game.
 This repository contains the frontend, backend, and infrastructure.

-WIP:
-- Scavenger hunt
-- Family feud
-- Jeopardy